nicsuzor/wikijuris/ausip/plant_breeders_rights.markdown

 ).

 Therefore, in certain circumstances, growers can save propagating material to sow in following years.
-There has been some doubt about the practical effect of the farm-saved seed exception after the Federal Court’s decision of //Cultivaust v Grain Pool Pty Ltd// [^AUTOREPLACED2005FCAFC223ENDREPLACE]
+There has been some doubt about the practical effect of the farm-saved seed exception after the Federal Court’s decision of _Cultivaust v Grain Pool Pty Ltd_ [^AUTOREPLACED2005FCAFC223ENDREPLACE]
 [^AUTOREPLACED2005FCAFC223ENDREPLACE]: [2005] FCAFC 223
 .